Conference Desk Manager (DM)

 - Not be on performance probation if employed elsewhere on campus.

-- Be willing to meet on-campus housing and work hour requirements for the duration employment.
+- Be willing to meet on-campus housing and work hour requirement for the duration of the term of contract.

-- Experience working collaboratively on a team or in groups and providing peer-to-peer education or direction.
+- Experience working collaboratively on a team or in groups.

-- Experience with professional customer service or related service.
+- Experience with customer service or related service.